dwlarson10/100_days/fun_with_timeseries/Crypto_timeseries_readme.md

 Using the collected data I will build some timeseries models to predict future prices.

+End state will be to build a streamlit app that allows users to adjust various timeseries parameters.

 ## Data Sources

 - yfinance api
 - twitter api
 - reddit api?

+### Learning timeseries